Jena Band of Choctaw Indians: Reservation

 The Jena Band of Choctaw Reservation (31°26′16″N 92°29′56″W) is located in two separate parts in Grant Parish, in and near the village of Creola.
 The larger section is located northwest of the village, while the smaller section is located within the village.

 Culture

 Choctaw culture has greatly evolved over the centuries, absorbing mostly European-American influences.
 It was also shaped by and contributed to Spanish, French, and English colonial cultures.
-They were known for their rapid incorporation of modernity, developing a written language, transitioning to yeoman farming methods, and accepting European Americans and African Americans into their society by birth, adoption or marriage.
+The Choctaw were known for rapidly incorporating modernity, developing a written language, transitioning to yeoman farming methods, and accepting European Americans and African Americans into their society by birth, adoption, or marriage.
+More information relevant to Jena Choctaw history is available on Elizabeth Ellis' webpage, the FamilySearch wiki site, and other websites.